Skip to content

 June - Pearl & Moonstone

 Traditionally the June birthstones are pearl and moonstone.
-Pearls & moonstones are wonderful to work with and have been a long time favorite of mine.
+Pearls & moonstones are wonderful to work with and have been a long time favorite of Ray's to work with throughout the collection.

 Pearl has long been popular as a gemstone, despite being fundamentally different from most other crystal-based precious and semi-precious stones.
 Pearls are the only gemstones made by living creatures.
 Mollusks produce pearls by depositing layers of calcium carbonate around microscopic irritants that get lodged in their shells, usually not a grain of sand, as commonly believed.
 They have such unique shapes and color variations.